jlabusch/wrms-dash/README.md

 ### WRMS metadata

-In addition to reading timesheets and approved quotes, we consult the `invoice_to` field for additional metadata.
+You can mostly ignore this, but it's possible to move quotes to the SLA budgets of different months using the `invoice_to` field.

 Quote ID 1234 can be allocated to the March 2016 SLA budget by saying: